Avsnittsöversikt

 - D. Huybrechts, Fourier–Mukai transforms in algebraic geometry [Huy]

-- A. Yekutieli Derived Categories (free arXiv-version) [Yek]
+- A. Yekutieli, Derived Categories (free arXiv-version) [Yek]

 - Various scientific papers (more information below)